What Is DeepSeek AI — And How Does It Compare To ChatGPT?

 Deep Reasoning

-The deepseek r2 (also called R1) shows you its thinking process before giving an answer.
-When you ask it a question, it generates a "reasoning trace" where you see the model working through the problem step by step.
+DeepSeek R1 — and the latest V4 in “thinking” mode — show you the model’s thinking process before giving an answer.
+When you ask a question, the model generates a "reasoning trace" where you see it working through the problem step by step.

 For example, if you ask it to solve a math problem, you'll see it set up equations, check its work, catch mistakes, and revise its approach—all visible in the output before it gives you the final answer.
 This chain-of-thought reasoning makes it easier to spot where the model might be wrong and helps with debugging complex problems.